SRaswan/cse15l-lab-reports/report3.md

 2. Screenshot with "Hey" added\
 <img width="585" alt="Screen Shot 2023-01-29 at 11 09 48 PM" src="https://user-images.githubusercontent.com/42948407/215411052-ccf33811-d0de-4aec-83f2-b4d50a12ba7e.png">\
-All of the methods from the previous screenshot are used, however, the values of relavant fields were altered.
+All of the methods from the previous screenshot are used, however, the values of relevant fields were altered.
 Although the getPath() method still returns a string containing "/add-message", the getQuery() method is different.
 This is because getQuery() returns "s=Hey", and therefore the parameters string array is split with "s" and "Hey".
 The first element of parameters is the same.
-However, the second element in the array is actually appended to the StringBuilder, making the values of relavent fields different from the first screenshot and the StringBuilder now includes another different word.
+However, the second new element in the array is appended to the StringBuilder, making the values of relevent fields different from the first screenshot and the StringBuilder now includes another word.

 3. Screenshot with "Hi" added\
 <img width="578" alt="Screen Shot 2023-01-29 at 11 10 00 PM" src="https://user-images.githubusercontent.com/42948407/215411116-b1c7a187-fe74-45eb-9ded-db7449bf5d53.png">\